andylamp/stanford_dbclass/07 - xslt/ex1_course_cat_core.md

 ## Q2

-Return a list of department elements with no attributes and two sub-elements each: the department title and the entire Chair sub-element structure.
+Return a list of `Department` elements with no attributes and two sub-elements each: the department title and the entire `Chair` sub-element structure.

 Your solution should fill in the following stylesheet: